 With these commercial USPS discounts, you can save up to 59% on First Class Package shipments, and up to 90% (ninety!) on Priority Mail shipments.

-If that hasn’t sold you yet, using online shipping software will also allow you to print labels from the comfort of your home, and schedule free next-day pickups for your trading and playing card shipments!
+If that hasn’t sold you yet, using online shipping software also allows you to print labels from your home or office.
+You can also schedule free next-day pickups for your trading and playing card shipments!
 That means you won’t have to stand in those crazy long lines at the Post Office!
 Slam dunk/huzzah?
 Either way, you’re set.

 Don’t Play Yourself…Plan Ahead